By Donald G Evans

 I could go on and on.

-Ellen and Pat have the eyes of artists and the acumen of business people, and in the end the combination leads them to places both imagined and not.
+and the acumen of business people, and in the end the combination leads them to

-We’re lucky to have them at Saturday night’s event.
+We’re lucky to have them at Saturday

 Donald G. Evans is the founder and executive director of the Chicago Literary Hall of Fame.
 He is the author of the novel Good Money After Bad and editor of the anthology Cubbie Blues: 100 Years of Waiting Till Next Year.
 His short story collection An Off-White Christmas will be published by Simon & Schuster later this year.
 He is the current Senior Artist-in-Residence at Chicago's Cliff Dwellers Club and the Chicago editor of the upstart journal Great Lakes Cultural Review.
 He serves on the committee that selects the annual Harold Washington Literary Award recipient, as well as the Chicago Literary Advisory Council of the American Writers Museum.